Performance¤

 Larger Block Reads¤

-The 10,000-variant sweep measures common block-read patterns: matrix-only reads, returning variant metadata, sample filtering, and genotype-stat filtering.
+The sweep below measures common block-read patterns: matrix-only reads, returning variant metadata, sample filtering, and genotype-stat filtering.
+VCF rows use 1,000 variants because the compressed VCF scenarios are more expensive than the packed binary formats.
+PLINK rows use 10,000 variants.

 The main practical lesson: metadata and sample filters are cheap enough for routine use.
 Genotype-stat filters do more work because they must inspect genotypes before deciding which variants to keep.